The Kritzer Laboratory

 As we achieve a molecular-level understanding of disease, we are left with the daunting task of developing molecules to intervene.
 The Kritzer laboratory aims to (1) discover molecules that can be used to probe the mechanisms of human disease and (2) to streamline the development of those molecules as therapeutic agents.
-We apply innovative methods that integrate genetics, biophysics, and organic synthesis in order to bypass the biases, expense, and specialized nature of traditional high-throughput screening.
+We apply methods that integrate genetics, biophysics, and organic synthesis to complement structure-based design and traditional high-throughput screening with innovative techniques.

 Many of our targets are disease-associated proteins that have been ignored or discarded as "undruggable."
 By using new classes of molecules as inhibitors, we are reversing long-held assumptions about what proteins can be useful targets for cellular probes and potential therapies.
 We are currently targeting proteins involved in breast cancer, skin cancer, diabetes, bacterial meningitis, and bacterial pneumonia.

 Getting in shape: Controlling peptide bioactivity and bioavailability using conformational constraints

 Molecules can be successfully designed to inhibit a target protein by arraying specific functional groups in three dimensions in order to interact "just so" with the protein surface.
 Another tenet of drug design is that molecules must have favorable physicochemical properties that ensure it will be stable in biological systems and cell-penetrant.
 The Kritzer lab focuses on how molecule shape (its 3-D conformation) plays a predominant role in determining a molecule's chemical and biological function.